Indiana State Sycamores men's basketball: Retired numbers

-Four Sycamore players have had their numbers retired by the school.
+Five Sycamore players have had their numbers retired by the school.
 Jerry Newsom is the latest, with his number 41 retired by the school on February 19, 2022.

 All-Century Team

 In 1899, basketball became a Sycamore tradition; in the first official game, State defeated the Terre Haute YMCA by a score of 20–17; in 1999, to recognize the first century of intercollegiate basketball, a panel selected the following All-Century Team.

 In addition, 'All-Decade' teams were selected for the following: